 Scope of Works

 UEA utilised a DitchWitch AT3020 to perform the works.
-The benefits of using this drill were its small footprint as well as its ability to deal with the expected changing ground conditions at this location – soft clays and rock.
-The ground conditions proved difficult but a combination of good drilling practise, good drill fluid management and excellent reamer choice ensured the new pipe was installed in line with the clients programme.
+The benefits of using this drill were its small footprint, as well as its ability to deal with the expected changing ground conditions at this location – soft clays and rock.
+The ground conditions proved difficult, but a combination of good drilling practise, good drill fluid management and excellent reamer choice ensured the new pipe was installed in line with the client’s programme.
 UEA’s civil crew then linked up all the new pipe, installed hydrants, air valves and scour pits.
 Each house was then connected to the existing system with all testing, flushing and commissioning completed satisfactorily.

-Many difficulties were encountered during the drilling process, some of which included:
+Several difficulties were encountered during the drilling process, some of which included:

-- Large extremely hard floating boulders.
+- Large, extremely hard floating boulders.
 These boulders were difficult to drill through, especially when the surrounding ground conditions were soft.
 Rather than changing drill heads and possibly damaging cutting teeth, UEA dug up and removed each rock before continuing to drill.
 Due to the shallow depth of the main, dig ups were not an issue.

 - Reactive and soft ground conditions.
 At the start of the project, this combination of ground conditions and travelling at shallow depths meant that the surface level humping became an issue that could cause major damage.
 Utilising knowledge within the company, the methods and tooling were altered and boring longer shots of large diameter was possible without any damage to existing surface levels.